A hierarchical expected improvement method for Bayesian optimization: Introduction

 Much of the literature on BO can be categorized by (i) the prior stochastic model assumed on $f$, and (ii) the utility function used for sequential sampling.
 For (i), the most popular stochastic model is the Gaussian process (GP) model~\citep{santner2003design}.
 Under a GP model, several well-known BO methods have been derived using different utility functions for (ii).
 These include the expected improvement (EI) method \citep{mockus1978application,jones1998efficient}, the upper confidence bound (UCB) method~\citep{Srinivas:2010:GPO:3104322.3104451}, and the Knowledge Gradient method~\citep{Frazier:2008:KPS:1461633.1461641,scott2011correlated}.
 Of these, EI is arguably the most popular method, since it admits a simple \textit{closed-form} acquisition function, which can be efficiently optimized to yield subsequent query points on $f$.
 EI has been subsequently developed for a variety of black-box optimization problems, including multi-fidelity optimization \citep{zhang2018variable}, constrained optimization \citep{feliot2017bayesian}, and parallel/batch-sequential optimization \citep{marmin2015differentiating}.

 Despite the popularity of EI, it does have key limitations.
 One such limitation is that it is too \textit{greedy} \citep{qin2017improving}: EI focuses nearly all sampling efforts near the optima of the \textit{fitted} GP model, and does not sufficiently explore other regions.
-In terms of the exploration-exploitation trade-off \citep{kearns2002near}, EI over-exploits the fitted model on $f$, and under-explores the feasible domain; this causes the procedure to get stuck in local optima and fail to converge to a global optimum $\bx^*$ \citep{bull2011convergence}.
-There have some efforts on remedying this greediness. \cite{snoek2012practical} proposed a fully Bayesian EI, where GP model parameters are sampled using Markov chain Monte Carlo (MCMC); this incorporates parameter uncertainty within EI and encourages exploration. \cite{chen2017sequential} proposed a variation of EI under an additive Bayesian model, which encourages exploration by increasing model uncertainty.
-Such methods, however, require expensive MCMC sampling, which can be very computationally expensive to integrate for maximizing the acquisition function.
-This computational burden diminishes a key advantage of EI: efficient queries via a closed-form criterion.
+In terms of the exploration-exploitation trade-off \citep{kearns2002near}, EI over-exploits the fitted model on $f$, and under-explores the domain; this causes the procedure to get stuck in local optima and not converge to any global optimum $\bx^*$ \citep{bull2011convergence}. {In recent work, an effective way to address this greediness is by \textit{integrating uncertainty on model parameters} within the EI acquisition function. \cite{snoek2012practical} proposed a fully Bayesian EI, where GP model parameters are sampled using Markov chain Monte Carlo (MCMC); this incorporates parameter uncertainty within EI via a fully Bayesian framework, which enables improved optimization by encouraging exploration}. \cite{chen2017sequential} proposed a variation of EI under an additive Bayesian model, which encourages exploration by increasing model uncertainty. {However, by integrating parameter uncertainty, a \textit{significant} bottleneck of these methods is that it requires \textit{expensive} MCMC sampling, which can be very costly to integrate within the maximization of the acquisition function.} This computational burden diminishes a key advantage of EI: efficient queries via a \textit{closed-form} criterion.